-If your blog is like mine and involves occasional step by step tutorials, screenshots can be incredibly valuable in adding clarity to your message and, if done correctly, they will also make your post look better.
+If your blog is like mine and involves an occasional step-by-step tutorial, screenshots can be incredibly valuable in adding clarity to your message and, if done correctly, they will also make your post look better.

-I typically use Snagit which is a premium tool, but you can grab screenshots with a number of other free tools.
+I typically use Snagit which is a premium tool, but you can grab screenshots with several other free tools.

 Another alternative is Awesome Screenshot, although I favor skitch